Is Your Heart Healthy? Here’s How To Check

-Your heart rate, which is basically the rhythm of your pulse matching up to your heartbeat, is the number of times your heart beats in 1 minute.
+Your heart rate, which is the rhythm of your pulse matching up to your heartbeat, is the number of times your heart beats in 1 minute.

 Each pulse should match your heartbeat as it pumps blood through your arteries.
 Finding the pulse will help your doctor to understand the strength of your blood flow and blood pressure in different parts of your body.

 The Easiest way to check your heart health is to measure your heart rate & blood pressure.